ncatlab/nlab-content/pages/2860.md

 Apart from the obvious question of finding the literature behind all of this (and thus getting the terminology correct), certain other questions spring to mind.
 Well, okay, one question springs to mind.

 1. Suppose that I have two monoidal Lawvere theories, $T_1$ and $T_2$, that are equivalent as ordinary Lawvere theories.
 Are they equivalent as monoidal Lawvere theories?
 More concretely, suppose that I have two presentations for the same Lawvere theory in terms of operations and identities and both define monoidal Lawvere theories (so neither has identities involving repetition, omission, or exchanging[^minute]), are the **monoidal** Lawvere theories equivalent?

+_Todd_: Yes.
+More generally, there is a 2-functor

+$$Cart \to Mon$$

+from the 2-category of categories with products, product-preserving functors, and natural transformations to the 2-category of monoidal categories, strong monoidal functors, and monoidal transformations.
+As all 2-functors do, this preserves equivalences (and the notions of equivalence in these 2-categories are the right ones).

 [^minute]: I keep wanting to write "repetition, hesitation, or deviation".